aws-samples/aws-modernization-with-docker/content/31_Docker_ECS_Integration/10_migrate_to_ecs.md

 task/docker-compose-ecs-sample/ed6893cac6d54d32a047f68dd0796365   frontend            Running             docke-LoadB-1IG6ZHMFIHUKU-1808308980.us-east-1.elb.amazonaws.com:80->80/http
 ```

 Access the URL mentioned above to access the application.
-Access the application , simimarly how you accessed it locally in Module-1.
+Access the application , similarly how you accessed it locally in Module-1.

-* Insert records in database
+* Insert records in database (replace it from the frontend endpoint url from above step)

 ```
 http://docke-LoadB-1IG6ZHMFIHUKU-1808308980.us-east-1.elb.amazonaws.com/add/2/name2